-The classic Emerson cocktail is very similar.
-To make it, shake 2 ounces gin, 1 ounce sweet vermouth, and 1/2 ounce each lemon juice and maraschino.
+- The classic Emerson cocktail is very similar.
+To make it, shake 2 ounces gin, 1 ounce sweet vermouth, 1/2 ounce lemon juice, and 1/2 ounce maraschino.

 How Strong Is the Martinez?

 As you might imagine with a cocktail made entirely of liquor, the Martinez is not a low-proof cocktail.
 Drinks of this style never are.

 If using a 30-proof vermouth, 80-proof gin, and 64-proof maraschino, you can estimate that the Martinez has an alcohol content of about 31 percent ABV (62 proof).
 That is not a light cocktail, so take it easy.

 The Martinez as the Father of the Martini

 You cannot have a discussion about the history of the martini without speaking of the Martinez.
 The Martinez came first.

 It is widely accepted that the Martinez had a direct influence on the creation of the martini.
 A few accounts of the Martini's origin refer to Martinez, California where a plaque still marks the occasion.
 This town had an obvious and direct influence on naming the Martinez cocktail.

 The Martinez recipe is old.
 It was first printed in the 1887 edition of "The Bon Vivant's Companion: Or How to Mix Drinks" by Professor Jerry Thomas.
 It is Thomas who is credited with creating this sweet drink while working in California for a patron traveling to (where else?)
 Martinez.